rockettheme/docs/Docs/joomla/platform/extensions.md

 This should automatically update the selected extensions.

-If you have any extensions that aren't compatible with the automatic update menu within Joomla, you'll want to consult the developer's site for instructions on how to manually update them.
+If you have any extensions that are not compatible with the automatic update menu within Joomla, you'll want to consult the developer's site for instructions on how to manually update them.

 [joomla-templates]: templates.md
 [upload_extension1]: assets/upload_extension1.png